-How Long Should a CV be?
-Free Guide with Examples
+How Long Should a CV Be?
+(With Examples)

 Table of contents

 Determining the ideal length for your CV is crucial in presenting a compelling professional profile.
 It's not just about showcasing your skills but strategically aligning your experiences with the specific job you're pursuing.
-Moreover, ensuring that your CV is ATS-friendly is paramount, given that large companies employ these systems to screen candidates based on formatting and length.
+Moreover, ensuring that your CV is applicant tracking system (ATS)-friendly is paramount, given that large companies employ these systems to screen candidates based on formatting and length.
 Whether you're entering the professional world or an experienced specialist, let's explore the optimal CV length based on your career stage.
 Let's begin!

 See how to write a good CV to learn which sections to add based on your job.